localstack/localstack/README.md

 ...
 ```

-To use SQS, a fully managed distributed message queuing service, on LocalStack run:
+To use SQS, a fully managed distributed message queuing service, on LocalStack, run:

 ```shell
 % awslocal sqs create-queue --queue-name sample-queue